 We performed a comparison between Microsoft Project Server and Planisware based on real PeerSpot user reviews.

-Find out in this report how the two Project Portfolio Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like being able to manage the capacity in terms of the resources.
-I also like being able to share documents and information between teams.
-It's the best solution for collaboration."
+Find out in this report how the two Project Portfolio Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We use Microsoft Project Server for project management."

 "The solution is performance-oriented and easily customized accordingly to many areas, such as performance KPI."